Chalarangelo/30-seconds-of-code/snippets/uniqueElements.md

 tags: array,beginner
 ---

-Returns all unique values in an array.
+Finds all unique values in an array.

-- Create a `Set` from the given array to discard duplicated values, then use the spread operator (`...`) to convert it back to an array.
+- Create a `new Set()` from the given array to discard duplicated values.
+- Use the spread operator (`...`) to convert it back to an array.

 ```js
 const uniqueElements = arr => [...new Set(arr)];